ArdaSaygan/CMPE160/README.md

 - **First Class Passenger**
 - **Luxury Passenger**

-# Types of Airport:
+### Types of Airport:
 Different types of airports serve different purposes.

 - **Hub Airport**
 - **Major Airport**
 - **Regional Airport**

 Every class had various functionalities.
-For example aircraft classes have methods to refuel, fly or passenger classes have methods to load, unload from an aircraft.
-These are all listed in the project descriotion file.
+For example aircraft classes have methods to refuel, fly; passenger classes have methods to load, unload from an aircraft.
+These are all listed in the project description file.

 After implementing these classes I came up with an algortihm to gain profit.
-It was implemented in the main.class.
+It was implemented in the main class.